 Measurements of Success: Tracking success with agreed metrics (between sales and marketing) steers the course for current and future marketing strategies.
 To keep sales and marketing alignment intact, implementing key performance indicators (KPIs) is important with room for future development.

-How Do You Build Your Own Go-to-Market Strategy?
+How Do You Build A GTM Strategy?

 While creating a go-to-market strategy, it’s important to keep in mind who your potential customers are and what they need.
 Each step further solidifies the relationship between market demand, customer pain points, and brand offerings.